Azure/autorest.typescript/test/integration/generated/bodyBoolean/README.md

 ### BodyBooleanClient

-`BodyBooleanClient` is the primary interface for developers using the BodyBooleanClient library.
+`BodyBooleanClient` is the primary interface for developers using the BodyBoolean client library.
 Explore the methods on this client object to understand the different features of the BodyBoolean service that you can access.